EricRohlfs/blog/docs/by-land-or-by-sea.md

  Or about data driven web vs. using the web for the web and trying to be semantic about it.
  )

+When starting with native web components, there is a temptation to try to mimic and re-build the framework that you know instead of using native web components for what they are.
+One of the sticking points is when it comes to what most call reactivity.
+Teams usually want to have a one size fits all.

 We all want things to be easy and rational.
 It sounds logical to have one way to do everything.
 In web-components and web development at large we work in a few domains HTML, JavaScript, CSS.